remnawave/panel/docs/install/panel-security/zero-trust.md

 ![Seventh Step](/security/zero-trust/seventh_step.webp)

 :::danger
-After adding the security settings in step 7, go to **Access → Applications**, click the three dots next to your application (Edit) → **Policies → Select existing policies**, and choose your policy.
+After adding the security settings in step 7, go to **Access → Applications**, click the three dots next to your application (Edit) → **Policies → Select existing policies** on left side center, and choose your policy.
 :::

 Congratulations!
 You’ve successfully locked down your panel from the outside world!```